mono/moon/test/xaml/clock/README.txt

 clock27 - same as clock23, but storyboard Duration < animation Duration
 clock28 - same as clock6, but storyboard Duration < animation Duration
-clock29 - same as clock28, but storyboard behavior is Stop
+clock29 - same as clock28, but storyboard behavior is Stop clock30 - same as clock6, but AutoReverse=true on storyboard
+clock31 - same as clock14, but additionally the clock has AutoReverse="True"